sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ### Translate any non-english reviews to english

-One characteristic of this webscraped data is that we collected multiple reviews that were in languages other than english.
-To address this I created a function to translate content outside of english using the Google Translate API (googletrans package).
+A characteristic of this data is that we collected multiple reviews in languages other than english.
+To address this I created a function to translate content outside of english using the Google Translate API (*googletrans* package).
 The function completes this by (1) detecting if any non-punctuation text exists and (2) running all this text into an english translator.
 This function is then ran on all review title and text content.

 ``` Python